-New York Music Daily specializes in music that’s too smart, too dangerous, too fun or just plain too weird for the corporate media and the conformist indie blogs.
+New York Music Daily specializes in music that’s too smart, too dangerous, too much fun, too original or uncategorizable for the corporate media and the conformist indie blogs.
 For every day of the year, there’s new information here, whether a monthly concert calendar, an album review, a free download, a concert, or maybe just a song.

 Launched very quietly in August of 2011, New York Music Daily has grown organically without any self-promotion whatsoever.
 Thanks for visiting: if you like what you see, you can bookmark this page and come back anytime you want.
 And feel free to comment, using the comment button at the very bottom of any page: you may do that anonymously if you wish.